WismutHansen/READ2ME/README.md

 ## License

-This project is licensed under the Apache License Version 2.0, January 2004, except for the styletts2 code, which is licensed under the MIT License.
-The F5-TTS abd styletts2 pre-trained models are under their own license.
+This project is licensed under the Apache License Version 2.0, January 2004

-StyleTTS2 Pre-Trained Models: Before using these pre-trained models, you agree to inform the listeners that the speech samples are synthesized by the pre-trained models, unless you have the permission to use the voice you synthesize.
-That is, you agree to only use voices whose speakers grant the permission to have their voice cloned, either directly or by license before making synthesized voices public, or you have to publicly announce that these voices are synthesized if you do not have the permission to use these voices.

 ## Roadmap

 - [x] language detection and voice selection based on detected language (currently only works for edge-tts).
 - [x] Add support for handling of pdf files
-- [x] Add support for local text-to-speech (TTS) engine like StyleTTS2.
 - [x] Add support for LLM-based text processing like podcast transcript with local LLMs through Ollama or the OpenAI API
-- [x] Add support for F5-TTS
+- [x] Add support for chatterbox TTS
 - [ ] Add support for automatic image captioning using local vision models or the OpenAI API

 ## Acknowledgements

 I would like to thank the following repositories and authors for their inspiration and code:

-- [F5-TTS](https://github.com/PasiKoodaa/F5-TTS.git) - Currently the best open weights TTS model!
+- [F5-TTS](https://github.com/PasiKoodaa/F5-TTS.git) - A great open weights TTS model!
 - [stylyetts2](https://github.com/yl4579/StyleTTS2) - A great open source TTS engine, and really fast if using NVIDIA/CUDA
 - [piperTTS](https://github.com/rhasspy/piper) - Another good local TTS engine that also works on low spec systems
-- [AlwaysReddy](https://github.com/ILikeAI/AlwaysReddy) - Thanks to these guys, I got piper TTS working in my project
+- [AlwaysReddy](https://github.com/ILikeAI/AlwaysReddy) - Thanks to these guys, I got piper TTS working in my project (now removed due to better TTS models available)
 - [rvc-python](https://pypi.org/project/rvc-python/) - For improving generated speech
 - [edge-tts](https://github.com/rany2/edge-tts/tree/master) - Best free online TTS engine
+- [kokoro tts](https://huggingface.co/hexgrad/Kokoro-82M) - The fastest local TTS model with awesome audio quality!
+- [kokoro FastAPI](https://github.com/remsky/Kokoro-FastAPI) - OpenAI-API compatible FastAPI server for Kokoro TTS
+- [chatterbox](https://github.com/resemble-ai/chatterbox) - The best TTS model for English by far (in May 2025) thanks to the great work by resemble.ai!